-- Before upgrading your system, download the latest system BIOS version from dell.com/support and follow the instructions included in the compressed download file to install the update on your system. - NOTE: You can update the system BIOS using the Lifecycle Controller. - 2.
-Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.
-When disconnected from the power source, press and hold the power button for three seconds to fully drain the system of stored power prior to removing the cover. - 3.
-Open the system. - 4.
-Remove the cooling shroud. - WARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
-Allow the heat sink and processor to cool before handling them. - CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
-The heat sink is necessary to maintain proper thermal conditions. - 5.
-Using a #2 Phillips screwdriver, loosen one of the heat-sink retention sockets.
-Wait 30 seconds for the heat sink to loosen from the processor. - 6.
-Loosen the other three heat-sink retention sockets. - 7.
-Lift the heat sink away from the processor.
+- Before upgrading your system, download the latest system BIOS version from dell.com/support and follow the instructions included in the compressed download file to install the update on your system. - NOTE: You can update the system BIOS using the Lifecycle Controller. - Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.
+When disconnected from the power source, press and hold the power button for three seconds to fully drain the system of stored power prior to removing the cover. - Open the system. - If applicable, remove the cooling shroud or the processor expansion module.

+NOTE: To remove processor 3 or processor 4, ensure that you lift the release lever on the processor expansion module before proceeding.

+WARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
+Allow the heat sink and processor to cool before handling them.

+↑ CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
+The heat sink is necessary to maintain proper thermal conditions.

+- Using a #2 Phillips screwdriver, loosen one of the heat-sink retention socket.
+Wait 30 seconds for the heat sink to loosen from the processor. - Loosen the second heat-sink retention socket. - Lift the heat sink away from the processor and set the heat sink aside.

-Figure 38.
-Removing and Installing the Heat Sink
+Figure 44.
+Removing and Installing the Processor Heat Sink